scottcolfer/scottcolfer.github.io/_posts/2017-08-13-discovery-retro-questions.md

 3.How did you know who know who should be in your Discovery team?

-- Who was in your Discovery team?
+- Who was in your discovery team?
 - Where team members full time?

-4.Did you have any blockers to Discovery?
+4.Did you have any blockers to discovery?

-5.What Discovery guidance did you use?
+5.What discovery guidance did you use?
 Any recommendations for particularly useful guidance?

-6.Post-Discovery (in Alpha or Beta, for example) did you find something you wished you’d uncovered during Discovery?
+6.Post-discovery (in Alpha or Beta, for example) did you find something you wished you’d uncovered during discovery?

-7.Is there a write-up, case study or blog about your Discovery?
+7.Is there a write-up, case study or blog about your discovery?
 If not, would they be willing to work with?

 *Next post: themes that emerged from our retrospective of discovery in government.*